24th November, Everyday

 Friedrich August Crämer arrives in Fort Wayne where he will begin years of work educating Lutherans for ministry.

-More than 150 African American delegates meet in Montgomery, Alabama, to form the Baptist Foreign Missions Convention of the United States.
+On this day in Christian History, more than 150 African American delegates meet in Montgomery, Alabama, to form the Baptist Foreign Missions Convention of the United States.
 Liberian missionary William W. Colley is chief organizer, and the Rev. William H. McAlpine will be elected the convention’s first president.

 On this day in Christian history, Congo rebels seized American missionary, Bill McChesney.
 He was suffering so seriously with malaria and needed help when his friend Jim Rodgers, a British missionary, leapt into the truck with him.
 Despite McChesney’s illness, the rebels beat him mercilessly the whole way to the prison where they were to incarcerate him.
 Both men are beaten and trampled to death the following morning.